Does the five-page limit for the proposed research and career development program also include references?

 Is only one letter of support needed for the KL2?

-All KL2 applicants should have letters from their mentor, Division Chief or Center Director, Department Chair, and two others who are knowledgeable about prior accomplishments per the website.
-The two additional letters do not have to come from Duke faculty; you may choose to get letters from anyone knowledgeable about your prior accomplishments and suitability for the KL2 program.
-Either or both of the two additional letters may come from one more secondary mentors if he or she can also speak to your prior accomplishments.
+All KL2 applicants should have a total of four letters of support: one letter from the primary mentor, one letter from the Department Chair, one letter from the Division Chief or Center Director, and one from an individual who is knowledgeable about the applicant's prior accomplishments.
+If you do not have a Division Chief or Center Director, then you should submit two letters from individuals who are knowledgeable about your prior accomplishments.
+The additional letter(s) do not have to come from Duke faculty; you may choose to get letter(s) from anyone knowledgeable about your prior accomplishments and suitability for the KL2 program.
+The additional letter(s) may come from secondary mentor(s) if he or she can also speak to your prior accomplishments.

 If I begin the online application form, can I and stop and save it to submit later?
 Or once I begin, do I have to complete and submit it?